M3-Learning-Courses/homework-2-pyscaffold-bparento/README.rst

 ==============================

     Here is a copy of my AI ran game of TicTacToe!
+Basically, run the TicTacToe.py file and watch as an automatically generated AI plays.

 A longer description of your project goes here...